myousefa/ScriptingLanguages/Assignment3/README.md

 9. non-empty cookies in both
 10. non-empty cookies in either

-This process was quite easy and just consisted of getting all the information into the map and doing basic calculations based on the len of the map and setting to the appropriate information
+This process was quite easy and just consisted of getting all the information into the map and doing basic computations based on the len of the map and setting to the appropriate information

 ### Part 2 : Final Report
 The second part of the project took a lot more time and more testing.
 In this part after filling the maps I created a method that does a series of checks.
 They checked for: